manupap1/phpPlateSender/README.md

 ```bash
 make install
 ```
-phpPlateSender is now installed on your system.
-However further configuration steps are required before starting it.
+phpPlateSender is now installed on your system, however further configuration steps are required before starting it (please see [configuration section](https://github.com/manupap1/phpPlateSender#configuration).
-The configuration file with default `--with-confdir` option is `/etc/phpplatesender/config.php`.
-Most of default values can be kept to default but email notification requires to configure at least the following options:
-- `$enable_notifications` must be switched to `true`,
-- `$recipient_email` must be set to a valid email address.

-Optionally, you can configure the options relatives to SMTP to send email throught a SMTP server instead of the default sendmail method.
-It is strongly recommended to use SMTP if the recipients have public email addresses.

 In order to manually start phpPlateSender the effective shell user must be the username given for `--with-webuser`.
 You can also use the `sudo` command if your distribution supports it (please read the sudo man page for information about how to use this command).